darrenldl/ffprinter/README.md

 Possible solution in retrospect : Code generation using another language, which is quite common for many projects

 #### Memory leak avoidance
+Prevention of memory leak in C has been problematic, and this has raised issues in security related projects(e.g. OpenSSL).
+The major difficulty comes from the fact that C compilers often optimize data wiping code away, and compilers are inconsistent in treating "volatile" operations even when developers do use "volatile" in hope to avoid such issues.

+Most obvious alternative in this regard would be using Rust or whichever language that provides explicit memory operations which are guaranteed in standard to not be optimized away.

 #### Unit testing
+All the test cases are written manually in this project.
+While they have been effective in ensuring code updates do not break certain functionalities, they have been ineffective in catching subtle bugs which often only reveal after a more involved manual testing.

+Adopting a functional programming paradigm(or mainly the idea of separating code into modules which has no side effects) would have been helpful in isolating problems and pinpointing the location of error.
+Additionally, using a language which supports QuickCheck and various other auto testing framework would reduce errors and development time tremendously.

 #### C macro limitation
+Since no other macro system was used, C preprocessor was the only option in reducing code repetition.
+However, due to it being a simple textual replacement system, it has proven to be difficult to debug, and a lot of the times the macro is written from an already working code to allow easier debugging.

+Macro systems in Racket, Rust, template system in C++, would have been helpful in avoiding repeated code.

+### This is the end of the summary, below is the original project description

 ## Usage
 Common use case : create a new database, fingerprint a file, save the database